 Students may repeat any course to improve a grade.
 In such cases the latest grade received, in the repeated course, will be the one considered in computing the grade point average required for graduation, academic probation, or honors.
-If a student desires to repeat a course to replace a grade, a petition for a repeat course must be filed with the Registrar before enrolling in the course.
+If a student desires to repeat a course to replace a grade with a transfer course, a petition for a repeat course must be filed with the Registrar before enrolling in the course.